Yrahcaz7/The-Septenary-Forest/docs/upgrades.md

 - `branches`: **optional**.
 This is primarially useful for upgrade trees.
 An array of upgrade ids.
 A line will appear from this upgrade to all of the upgrades in the list.
 Alternatively, an entry in the array can be a 2-element array consisting of the upgrade id and a color value.
 The color value can either be a string with a hex color code, or a number from 1-3 (theme-affected colors).
 A third element in the array optionally specifies line width.

+Additional features:

+- `color`: **optional**.
+The background color of the upgrade if it can be purchased.
+(A string in hex format with a `#`.)
+The default is the color of the layer the upgrade belongs to.
+Can be a function.

 By default, upgrades use the main prestige currency for the layer.
 You can include these to change them (but it needs to be a Decimal):

 - `currencyDisplayName`: **optional**.
 The name to display for the currency for the upgrade.